dsyer/sagan-wiki/Get-the-source.md

 > _**Tip:** If you're familiar with forking/cloning repositories via GitHub, you can most of this page and just follow the normal procedure.
-Once you've got the repository cloned, come back to this page, [take a look around](#take-a-look-around) and see about [next steps](#next-steps)._
+Once you've got the repository cloned, come back and see about [next steps](#next-steps)._

 ### Goal